joshwd/hugosite/content/research/sanitation-longrun.md

 Tags: []
 Status: "WP"
 Statuscode: 2
-Statusdetails:
+Statusdetails: "(under review)"
-Link: "Papers/Deutschmann_Subsidies_20210914.pdf"
+Link: "Papers/Deutschmann_Subsidies_20211130.pdf"
 Linkdetails: "(September 2021)"
 Journal: ""
 Year: ""
 ---

-New technologies may reduce costs for consumers, but costs to use these technologies may slow down adoption.
-In this paper, I study consumer adoption of an intermediation platform for sanitation services in Dakar, Senegal.
-The platform, run primarily as a public service, was designed to match households to sanitation service providers.
-I exploit spatial variation in exposure to short-term subsidies for the purchase of a septic pit desludging through the platform.
-Using a neighborhood-level panel constructed from platform administrative data, I show that neighborhoods exposed to short-term subsidies continue using the platform at significantly higher levels.
-Using additional data from a city-wide subsidy campaign, I show that past exposure to short-term subsidies increases future adoption at both subsidized and unsubsidized prices.
-I discuss possible mechanisms behind these results, and address the implications for social enterprises and governments seeking to operate intermediation platforms in decentralized service markets characterized by health externalities.
+Subsidies are common in development policy to encourage adoption of new technologies.
+Evidence suggests subsidies may either increase or decrease longer-run adoption.
+I study the dynamics of technology adoption in response to subsidies in an urban sanitation context.
+The technology, a matching platform for sanitation services in Dakar, Senegal, was designed to connect households with service providers.
+I exploit spatial variation in exposure to short-term subsidies for septic pit desludgings through the platform.
+Using a neighborhood-level panel constructed from platform administrative data, I show that neighborhoods exposed to short-term subsidies continue using the platform at significantly higher levels, but this effect declines over time.
+Following a subsequent city-wide subsidy campaign, increased adoption re-emerges in previously-subsidized neighborhoods.
+I find evidence suggesting within-neighborhood spillovers are a mechanism for increased long-run adoption: new users make up a substantial fraction of the increased adoption over time in previously-subsidized neighborhoods.